erikeldridge/app-quality-cookbook/tools/unix.md

 Some examples:
 * Mac's are commonly used for development, and OS X is a Unix operating system
-* Linux is widely used for services
+* Linux is widely used for server machines
 * Android is based on Linux

 ## Prerequisites